WIZM-FM

-WIZM-FM (93.3 FM) is a radio station broadcasting a contemporary hit radio format.
+WIZM-FM (93.3 FM) is a radio station in La Crosse, Wisconsin that plays top 40 and pop music.
+It airs a contemporary hit radio format.
 Licensed to La Crosse, Wisconsin, United States, the station serves the La Crosse area.
 The station is currently owned by Mid-West Family Broadcasting.

 WIZM-FM is the Local Primary-1 (LP-1) station for the Emergency Alert System for La Crosse and throughout the Southwest Region of the state.